-Ricardo's accredited Certification business has been performing key assurance roles during the construction of London's Elizabeth Line (also known as Crossrail during its build stages).
+Ricardo's accredited Certification business performed key assurance roles throughout the construction of London's Elizabeth Line (also known as Crossrail during its build stages).

-One of Europe's largest infrastructure projects of recent times, it consists of 42km of new tunnels fitted with track, overhead electrification and related cabling, as well as ten new or remodelled stations that have been dug to a depth of up to nine storeys below ground level.
+One of Europe's largest infrastructure projects of recent times, the central core section consists of 42km of new tunnels fitted with track, overhead electrification and related cabling, as well as ten new or remodelled stations that have been dug to a depth of up to nine storeys below ground level.

-Once fully operational, the Elizabeth Line will add 10% capacity to the capital's rail network, bringing 1.5m more people within 45 minutes of London's main business districts.
+The first stations in the core, from Paddington to Abbey Wood - opened in May 2022.
+Once the full extent of the route is open, with services reaching as far as Reading, Berkshire, some 60km to the west, the Elizabeth Line will add 10% capacity to the capital's rail network, bringing 1.5m more people within 45 minutes of London's main business districts.

 Key assessment roles awarded to Ricardo